 46. Hit the Park Avenue Malls to see what public art display is on view.

-47. Read and play in the large children's section of Barnes & Noble's on 86th Street, or visit on Sunday for free family performances and activities.
+47. Read and play in the large children's section of Barnes & Noble's 86th Street location, or visit on a Saturday for free family performances and activities.

 48. When the flakes fly, flock to Central Park's many hills for some of the most popular sledding spots in the city.